Deadly-M/Mizar-DCA-Bot-Assistant/README.md

 This also helps a bit to fight the mizar fees.

-Planing to add trailing option with a TA exit such as RSIcrosunder or EMAconvergance.
+Planing to add trailing option with a TA exit such as RSIcrossunder or EMAconvergance.